22 - 25 October 2026

 “And the winner is…”

-Join us for the grand finale of the 2025 Festival, a joyful, celebratory evening that brings together voices from around the world in a glittering Closing Gala Concert & Awards Show.
+The grand finale of the 2025 Festival.
+A joyful, celebratory evening that brought together voices from around the world in a glittering Closing Gala Concert & Awards Show, sponsored by FinTrU.

-This is your chance to hear these incredible ensembles one final time before they depart AND to witness the dramatic announcement of the 2025 winner of the Oak Tree of Derry Trophy amongst other awards.
+We heard the incredible international competitors one final time before they departed AND witnessed the dramatic announcement of the 2025 winner of the Oak Tree of Derry Trophy amongst other awards.

 Funders